 Data is the new oil, fueling growth

 By tracking users on their journeys and utilizing a global network of volunteers who map public transit information where it is not readily available, Moovit collects over three billion aggregated and anonymous data points per day on people flow in cities.
 This allows the company to compile comprehensive data on commuting in and around cities.
 Not only has this data fueled Moovit’s growth and enabled them to expand their product offering for the consumer, but it has also become a main revenue stream for the company.

 Today, instead of Moovit asking cities for their transit data, the tables have turned, and city planners, consultants, transport operators, and construction companies are using Moovit’s data to improve infrastructure, systems, and operations.
 Moovit not only serves customers through its app, but by aggregating, anonymizing, and segmenting data, it has also become the brainpower behind how future transport systems will evolve.

 The future of urban mobility

-Today, Moovit has more than 200 million users and is adding 1.1 million new users per day.
-The company's size has quintupled in just two years and covers multi-modal transit in more than 2,200 cities in more than 80 countries.
-Each day, they capture about 3 billion data points about aggregated people movement in cities.
+Today, Moovit has more than 800 million users and is adding 1.1 million new users per day.
+The company's size has quintupled in just two years and covers multi-modal transit in more than 3,200 cities in more than 103 countries.
+Each day, they capture about 6 billion anonymous data points about aggregated people movement in cities.
 Moovit provides a free multi-modal transportation service, including transit methods beyond public transportation, such as Uber, Lyft, bikes, carpooling, and more.